Information on the KöMaL Problem Solving Contests for 2019–2020

 - The upper left corner of each submission should contain in block capitals:

 - the type of the problem (A, B, C, K, M, G or P) in red,

 - the number of the problem;

 - the full name and grade of the contestant;

 - the name of the school and town of the contestant

 - the name and version number of the compiler used.

 You cannot submit your solutions in email.

-For problems in mathematics or physics, you can use the online editor on our website or upload a file.
-For problems in informatics, you can only use the Electronic Workbook to upload your solutions.
+For problems in mathematics or physics, you can use the online editor on our website or upload a pdf file.

 Editing your solutions online by using the Electronic Workbook